movementkitchen/website/src/blog/postnatal-return-to-exercise/index.md

 > My belly felt weak and unable to support me in building up my training intensity.

 Even though I was seemingly recovered from the severe abdominal separation I suffered after the birth of my first child 9 years ago, whenever I lifted something heavy, I felt like my belly would fall apart.
 Following any bout of intense exercise that would require my abdominals to do their part, I would feel bloated and weak for days, as if I had regressed to being freshly postnatal.

 I just couldn’t understand why my body struggled with regulating the pressure inside my abdomen – even 7 years after my last pregnancy.
 I was worried that my lack of abdominal integrity could get worse with ageing and cause other problems, such as pelvic organ prolapse, as there is some evidence that abdominal separation makes you more likely to have a pelvic floor disorder with menopause (Harada, 2020).
 I had no answers – I felt stuck.

 But sport science offered little answers.
 I had expected that the childbirth, as the most challenging athletic endeavour in a woman’s lifetime, would imply a rehab similar to the ones following sports injuries, but there was hardly any evidence or guidelines for female athletes who wanted to continue to train while pregnant and return to sport after having a baby.

 The sport science seemed barely interested in studying women, even before postnatal injuries.

-> I was shocked to find out that only [4 - 13% ](https://journals.humankinetics.com/view/journals/ijsnem/32/2/article-p114.xml) of sport medicine and science studies were focused on women, even though half of participants in athletic events nowadays, such as the Tokyo 2020 Olympics, are female.
+> I was shocked to find out that only [4 - 13% ](https://journals.humankinetics.com/view/journals/ijsnem/32/2/article-p114.xml) of sport medicine and science studies were focused on women, even though half of participants in athletic events nowadays, such as the Tokyo 2020 Olympics, would be female.

 Traditionally, sport science studies have the “typical 70 kg man” as a reference participant, and the findings are by proxy applied to women.